Lakritzator/EnableGameStream/README.md

 * Start the service

 What this doesn't:
 * Enable frame buffer capture.
 I could by including the NvFBCEnable.exe, but I don't want issues with NVidia.
-Unless someone has information on how this works...
+Unless someone has information on how this works... or if this is still needed? you can find the download in the link on [xda-developers here](http://forum.xda-developers.com/showpost.php?p=58240849&postcount=123)
 * Patch the HTTP(S) communication between GeForce-Experience and the site, this could be done by installing my application temporarily as a Proxy (using Fiddler).
-[Here](http://forum.xda-developers.com/showpost.php?p=62867011&postcount=158) is an example on what the proxy needs to do.
+[Here on xda-developers](http://forum.xda-developers.com/showpost.php?p=62867011&postcount=158) is an example on what the proxy needs to do.

 Downloads can be found under the [releases](https://github.com/Lakritzator/EnableGameStream/releases) tab of this repository.